A stable-compact method for qualitative properties of semilinear elliptic equations: Overview and main results

 Here we treat Dirichlet boundary conditions, but the Neumann problem is also well-motivated by applications.
 Neumann steady states are much simpler: Rossi showed that $1$ is the unique positive bounded steady state on general domains~\cite[Corollary~2.8]{Rossi}.
 His approach built on that of the first author, Hamel, and Nadirashvili, who established the same for (weak) KPP reactions in domains satisfying a mild geometric condition~\cite[Theorem~1.7]{BHN}.

 One can also consider the intermediate Robin boundary condition.
-In~\cite{BG22b}, we were able to treat Dirichlet and Robin conditions in a unified framework for strong-KPP reactions.
+In~\cite{BG24}, we were able to treat Dirichlet and Robin conditions in a unified framework for strong-KPP reactions.
 However, many of the methods we employ in the present work do not readily extend to the Robin problem.
-As a matter of fact, most of the results we derive here are open under Robin conditions; we discuss this further in Section~\ref{sec:open}.
+And indeed, most of the results we derive here are open under Robin conditions; we discuss this further in Section~\ref{sec:open}.